mike-haynes2/mhd-solver/README.md

 The deltas function is used to calculate both the spatial and temporal integrals of Eq.
 (2.5).
 The function is defined in the footnote of p.264.
 We have also written a 3D version of the function, which handles vector (u, B) input.
 #### minmod.py
 The minmod function is used to calculate both the spatial and temporal integrals of Eq.
 (2.5).
 The function is defined at the top of p.265.
 We have also written a 3D version of the function, which handles vector (u, B) input.

+## Kenneth Comment
+I was stupid and git for some reason transfered me into the other branch the devel_CMH-NEB so my comments and code will be there sorry